San Francisco Volcano, Catamarca, Argentina

 meals and essential equipment:

-everything planned for you
+everything planned so that you

 focus on what

-you came to look for.
+you came looking for.

 A challenging expedition that takes you far.